mikrosimage/OpenRenderManagement/OpenDispatcher/README.md

 LICENSING
 ---------

-Puli is distributed using the modified BSD license.
+OpenDispatcher is distributed using the modified BSD license.
 Please read the "LICENSE" file for the legal wording.

-To put it in a nutshell, Puli is free, as well as freely modifiable and redistributable.
+To put it in a nutshell, OpenDispatcher is free, as well as freely modifiable and redistributable.

 You may use part or all of it in your own applications, whether proprietary or open, free or commercial or not.